 Before you can do anything useful, you first need to log in:

 $ spell login

-Otherwise, you will receive an error message.
-If you are sure you are using the correct password and username and are not able to login to your account, please contact us at email@example.com.
+If you receive an error message and are sure you are using the correct password and username, please contact us at email@example.com.

 You can check your current login status at any time using:

 Your first run

 Runs are the foundation of Spell.
 Creating a run is how you execute your code on Spell's computing infrastructure, so the

 spell run command is likely the command you'll use most while using Spell.

 Each run in Spell is an instance of a single computational job executed on our infrastructure.
 Runs are typically executed from inside a Git repository.
 Executing a run will:

 - Sync the contents of the repository with Spell.